SK-SCMLab/Hypothesis-testing_Six-Sigma_Manufacturing-operations_Excel-Sample-size-p-values-and-test-statistics/README.md

 ### Practical but not Significant:
 Assume that a bank call center is piloting new technology to process payments which has increased transactions by 500 per day.
 Although the new technology has a higher average that will have a practical impact to the business there is no statistically significant difference since p ≥ 0.05

+---

+*"In God we trust.
+All other must bring data" - W. Edwards Deming*